Our research integrity

 OUR RESEARCH INTEGRITY

-The purpose of research governance is to ensure that all research, undertaken by both staff and students, is carried out to the highest standards.
+The purpose of the University of East Anglia’s research governance is to ensure that all research, undertaken by both staff and students, is carried out to the highest standards and that all researchers uphold the principles set out in the revised 2019 Universities UK Concordat to Support Research Integrity.
+As part of the University's commitment to this Concordat, the University produces an Annual Research Integrity Report to Council.

 Good practice guidelines and responsibilities

-With an established set of guidelines on Good Practice in Research (Word Doc.) we provide a framework for the highest standards of personal conduct in research.
-These minimum standards are applicable to all staff and students in addition to their Professional or Funding body requirements and legislation.
+An established set of Guidelines on Good Practice in Research provides a framework for the highest standards of personal conduct in research.
+These minimum standards are applicable to all staff and students in addition to their professional or funding body requirements and legislation.

-Responsibility for good research conduct at UEA rests with the Research Executive led by the Pro-Vice-Chancellor (Research and Enterprise).
-All research carried out at the University of East Anglia is underpinned by our Research Ethics Policy (PDF).
+All research carried out at the University is underpinned by our Research Ethics Policy.

-If there are any allegations of unacceptable behaviour in the conduct of research by our staff or students the University has a Public Interest Disclosure (whistleblowing) Policy and a Procedure for Dealing with Allegations of Misconduct in Research (PDF) is followed.
+If there are any allegations of unacceptable behaviour in the conduct of research by our staff or students the University has a Public Interest Disclosure (whistleblowing) Policy and a Procedures for Dealing with Allegations of Research Misconduct is followed.

 Health and Social Care Research

-For our health and social care research that involves human participants, we combine our existing high standards with those additionally required by the Research Governance Framework for Health and Social Care, published by the Department of Health and which came into effect in April 2004.
-We have Joint Office arrangements with the Norfolk and Norwich University Hospital Trust to manage our research governance responsibilities for this group of studies.
+For our health and social care research that involves human participants, the University combines our existing high standards with those additionally required by the UK Policy Framework for Health and Social Care Research, published by the Department of Health in November 2017.
+The University has Joint Office arrangements with the Norfolk and Norwich University Hospital Trust to manage our research governance responsibilities for this group of studies.
+The University is also a supporting organisation of the AllTrials Campaign.